 The Story of Duck Shit Oolong

-The tale of Duck Shit Oolong is a mix of folklore and modern days marketing, telling the appealing story about how special this tea is.
+The tale of Duck Shit Oolong is a mix of folklore and modern-day marketing, telling the appealing story about how special this tea is.
 In fact, so special that farmers would spread lies about their precious tea so that others wouldn’t be tempted to steal it.

 For better or for worse, these lies may not have worked as well as the farmers hoped.
-Soon enough, word about the aromatic Dan Cong Oolong that grows from duck shit had spread far and wide, provoking much interest to try this special tea that leaves such a pleasant, lingering honey-sweetness.
-In fact, what was meant to serve as a repulsive name, turned out so popular that when Ya Shi Xiang has been renamed by tea specialists to Yin Hua Xiang (meaning "honeysuckle aroma"), the majority of Duck Shit Aroma fans simply refused to adopt the new name and firmly stuck with its original name!
+Soon enough, word about the aromatic Dan Cong Oolong that grows from duck shit spread far and wide, prompting widespread interest in this special tea that leaves a pleasant, lingering honey-sweetness.
+In fact, what was meant to serve as a repulsive name turned out so popular that when Ya Shi Xiang was renamed by the government officials to Yin Hua Xiang (meaning "honeysuckle aroma"), the majority of Duck Shit Aroma fans simply refused to adopt the new name and firmly stuck with its original name!

 Duck Shit Oolong Tea Processing

-Even compared to other DanCong Oolong varieties, Ya Shi Xiang tea leaves are much thicker and larger, but also softer.
+Compared to other DanCong Oolong varieties, Ya Shi Xiang tea leaves are thicker and larger, yet softer.

-After the leaves are harvest they undergo a 6 step process:
+After the leaves are harvested, they undergo a 6-step process:

 - sun drying